harrisonchiu/FMC-ND/README.md

 Two versions of this was done:
   - One preadjusted as specified above
   - One not adjusted above (to be adjusted later along with the weight of the plane)

+ Mass/weight of the plane is later converted to 787-9

 #### Assumptions
 Data is linearly regressed, so it is all estimations